cchdo/r2r-ctd/docs/running.md

 * `/proc/nc` has netCDF files containing all the "state" of the QA routines, this includes test results and derived files.
   These netCDF files are an implementation detail and the contents can be ignored unless things are going really wrong.
-  These files can be safely deleted, but is removes the "cache" of the QA results for each cast.
+  These files can be safely deleted, but it removes the "cache" of the QA results for each cast.
   Do not modify these files.
 * `/proc/qa` will have the qa results:
     * If the QA routines finished a `*_qa.2.0.xml` will be present (note the lack of `t` in the file extension), updated with results